freeCodeCamp/i18n-curriculum/curriculum/challenges/german/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/make-a-person.md

 setFullName(first, last)
 ```

-Führe die Tests durch, um die erwartete Ausgabe für jede Methode zu sehen.
+Run the tests to see the expected output for each method.
 These methods must be the only available means of interacting with the object.
 Each test will declare a new `Person` instance as `new Person('Bob', 'Ross')`.

 # --hints--